launchdarkly/LaunchDarkly-Docs/src/content/topics/sdk/client-side/javascript-sdk.md

 [/block]
 In the example above, only the user's key and their name will be sent back to LaunchDarkly.
 <Callout intent="alert">
-  <Callout.Title>Parameters for JS SDK < 2.0</Callout.Title>
+  <CalloutTitle>Parameters for JS SDK < 2.0</CalloutTitle>
-   <Callout.Description>SDK versions earlier than 2.0 use snake case rather than camel case in the options object. `private_attribute_names` and `all_attributes_private` are the parameter names that should be used. `privateAttributeNames` is still valid when specified in the user object.</Callout.Description>
+   <CalloutDescription>SDK versions earlier than 2.0 use snake case rather than camel case in the options object. `private_attribute_names` and `all_attributes_private` are the parameter names that should be used. `privateAttributeNames` is still valid when specified in the user object.</CalloutDescription>
 </Callout>

 ## Anonymous users